-The network The commissioner The Social Care Provider The rehabilitation network works with people's, carers and local communities as partners to help design services that meet the needs of families, friends and carers.
-I commission services that support families of people with disabling conditions.
-I keep families informed about changes in function.
+The network The commissioner The Health and Social Care Co-ordinator The rehabilitation network works with people, carers and local communities as partners to help design services that meet the needs of families, friends and carers.
+I commission services that support families of people with disabling and long term conditions.
+I keep families informed about changes in function and ongoing care plans.